tylerharter/cs320/s20/lab7/part1.md

-This is handy when you want a string (which you can get with `.getvalue()`) but you're dealing with a Python module that only works with file objects, as the next part.
+This is handy when you want a string (which you can get with `.getvalue()`) but you're dealing with a Python module that only works with file objects, as in the next part.

 ## SVG